dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Backchat can run remote repos too.
 Would it allow resume of a prior session with a remote bot ?

+So backchat comes with a new HAL thread already ?
+Backchat has what API ?
+Should backchat be the only thing that can do repo level controls ?
+Is backchat an isolate, with an api ?
+Then on the program api, this api is exposed ?

+Make a fire and forget action, so backchat ignores replies.
+Maybe the only error we care about is a redirect ?
+Maybe the reply can update the accounting for billing purposes ?

 Stories:
 engaging with a bot directly
 starting a new session with a bot